 Also, you may want to server some web pages directly from the original server, for the privacy of your users or just because they don’t operate correctly behind a proxy.
 For these cases, you can use the Transparent Proxy Exemptions.

 The feature Enable Single Sign-On (Kerberos) will allow you to automatically validate the user, using the Kerberos ticket created at session log in.
-You can find more details of this authentication scheme at File sharing and authentication service.
+You can find more details of this authentication scheme at File sharing and Domain Services.

 If you are going to use automatic authentication with Kerberos, you have to enter the domain name of the server in the client’s browser configuration, never the IP address.

 The HTTP Proxy is able to remove the advertisement from the web pages as well.
 This will save bandwidth and remove distractions, or even security threats.
 To use this feature you only have to enable Ad Blocking.

 Once you have decided your general configuration for the proxy, you have to define the access rules.
 By default you will find a rule in HTTP Proxy ‣ Access Rules which allows all access.
 Similarly to the Firewall, the implicit rule is to deny, and the upper rule will have preference if several can apply to a given traffic.